Imohh/Imohh/README.md

 * Willing to work on free-lance projects and love to contribute to open source projects :bulb:

-* Connect with me on LinkeDin :fireworks: [LinkedIn Profile](https://www.linkedin.com/in/precious-imoh/) :sparkler:

 ## Tech Stack :computer: